-- Our most popular section, 741 (graphic novels), is in dire need of new and engaging titles. - Titles will need to be purchased in Literature, History and Geography, as well as Easy Fiction in order to offset the weeding process. - Student and Teacher requests are being recorded and will be taken into consideration when making purchases. - If possible, we will attempt to secure deals that include eBook versions (to be imported into MackinVIA) as well as physical copies. - Titles in Spanish/Bilingual are of importance as we are a burgeoning Dual Language School.
+- Our most popular section, 741 (graphic novels), is in dire need of new and engaging titles. - Student and Teacher requests are being recorded and will be taken into consideration when making purchases.
+We want high interest and highly engaging books in the hands of our students. - If possible, we will attempt to secure deals that include eBook versions (to be imported into MackinVIA) as well as physical copies. - o Titles in Spanish/Bilingual are of importance as we are a proud Dual Language School.